 If joint damage has already taken place, then medications alone will not resolve the problem.
 There may even be knock-on effects of a joint compromised by gout, causing secondary musculoskeletal pains in other areas of the foot and ankle.
 Podiatrists can address the resulting joint pain and deformity by adjusting the foot biomechanics, using shoe modifications and custom orthotic insoles for long-term relief.

-See a podiatrist for help with reducing localised swelling and inflammation through clinical therapies and for non-acute attacks (chronic gout).
+A podiatrist is able to help with reducing localised swelling and inflammation through clinical therapies and for non-acute attacks (chronic gout).
 Podiatrists are specialists at offloading the joints of the feet to reduce the joint wear and tear from increased erosions/OA build up.

 Education is a key to empowering the patient, podiatrists will advise patients comprehensively on their condition and give long-term care advice to help to significantly manage their gout.